Buying property during COVID-19 alert level 3

 Your tenant will also need to give permission every time anyone visits the property in relation to the sale (for example, the agent and tradespersons).
 If the tenant does not agree to a visit, it cannot go ahead.

-While New Zealand is at alert level 3, you won’t be able to hold open homes.
+While your region is at alert level 3, you won’t be able to hold open homes.
 Where possible, buyers should view a property virtually, for example, by viewing a video of your property.

-If required, private viewings can take place under alert level 3.
-Only people who are serious about making an offer are permitted to have a private viewing.
-However, there are some rules to protect your health and the health of your agent and buyers:
+If required, private viewings can take place under alert level 3, however only people who are serious about making an offer should have a private viewing.
+There are some rules to protect your health and the health of your agent and buyers:

 Before a viewing